xPuls3/Pendorian-Elite-UI/README.md

 This script is was created for Firefox, not Chrome, Chrome support relies on users reporting errors.

 This script was made for Violentmonkey though may work on other extensions, if you use Greasemonkey or Tampermonkey, I suggest switching, though it's not required.

+## Customization
+* Open up the Violentmonkey extension.
+* Open up the Violentmonkey dashboard.
+* Scroll to Pendorian Elite UI and click the edit button.
+* Scroll to the [Options] section.
+* Customize the values.

 ## Contact
 I have a [Discord](https://discord.gg/sX7nfjt).